paolomainardi/paolomainardi.com/src/content/posts/7-supply-chain-dependencies/index.md

 Here we can see the entire surface of this microservices-based application, an agglomerate of programming language and operating system dependencies, for **2095 packages** with **158 high and critical** known vulnerabilities, huge numbers.

-Node.js, again, is the most dependencies angry.
+Node.js, again, is the most dependency hungry.
 Instead, Python has fewer dependencies but more open vulnerabilities; Java is very close to Python with the numbers.

 The clear winner in this scenario is C#, just 25 libraries aggregated and 0 vulnerabilities.